timescale/tsbs/README.md

 ### Devops / cpu-only
 |Query type|Description|
 |:---|:---|
-|1-host-1-hr| Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 1 hour
+|single-groupby(1,1,1)| Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 1 hour
-|1-host-12-hr| Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 12 hours
+|single-groupby(1,1,12)| Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 12 hours
-|8-host-1-hr| Simple aggregrate (MAX) on one metric for 8 hosts, every 5 mins for 1 hour
+|single-groupby(1,8,1)| Simple aggregrate (MAX) on one metric for 8 hosts, every 5 mins for 1 hour
-|5-metrics-1-host-1-hr| Simple aggregrate (MAX) on 5 metrics for 1 host, every 5 mins for 1 hour
+|single-groupby(5,1,1)| Simple aggregrate (MAX) on 5 metrics for 1 host, every 5 mins for 1 hour
-|5-metrics-1-host-12-hr| Simple aggregrate (MAX) on 5 metrics for 1 host, every 5 mins for 12 hours
+|single-groupby(5,1,12)| Simple aggregrate (MAX) on 5 metrics for 1 host, every 5 mins for 12 hours
-|5-metrics-8-host-1-hr| Simple aggregrate (MAX) on 5 metrics for 8 hosts, every 5 mins for 1 hour
+|single-groupby(5,8,1)| Simple aggregrate (MAX) on 5 metrics for 8 hosts, every 5 mins for 1 hour
-|cpu-max-all-single-host| Aggregate across all CPU metrics per hour over 1 hour for a single host
+|cpu-max-all(1)| Aggregate across all CPU metrics per hour over 1 hour for a single host
-|cpu-max-all-eight-hosts| Aggregate across all CPU metrics per hour over 1 hour for eight hosts
+|cpu-max-all(8)| Aggregate across all CPU metrics per hour over 1 hour for eight hosts
-|groupby| Aggregate on across both time and host, giving the average of 1 CPU metric per host per hour for 24 hours
+|double-groupby(1)| Aggregate on across both time and host, giving the average of 1 CPU metric per host per hour for 24 hours
-|groupby-5| Aggregate on across both time and host, giving the average of 5 CPU metrics per host per hour for 24 hours
+|double-groupby(5)| Aggregate on across both time and host, giving the average of 5 CPU metrics per host per hour for 24 hours
-|groupby-all| Aggregate on across both time and host, giving the average of all (10) CPU metrics per host per hour for 24 hours
+|double-groupby(all)| Aggregate on across both time and host, giving the average of all (10) CPU metrics per host per hour for 24 hours
-|high-cpu-all-hosts| All the readings where one metric is above a threshold across all hosts
+|high-cpu(all)| All the readings where one metric is above a threshold across all hosts
-|high-cpu-1-host| All the readings where one metric is above a threshold for a particular host
+|high-cpu(1)| All the readings where one metric is above a threshold for a particular host
 |lastpoint| The last reading for each host
 |groupby-orderby-limit| The last 5 aggregate readings (across time) before a randomly chosen endpoint